curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 You may be getting more aware and cautious of what you share, but it's likely that with every year that has passed since your birth, you have shared more % of the 100% of information you have privileged access to.
 That's because information technology is developing, and better information technology enables better information collection and sharing.

-< statistics / graphs about increases in sharing>
+* < INSERT statistics / graphs about increases in sharing>
-< historical context about how privacy is unnatural>
+* < INSERT historical context about how privacy is unnatural>
-< moore's law-esque thing about how sharing will continue to increase>
+* < INSERT moore's law-esque thing about how sharing will continue to increase>

 And there's much more technological progress we have yet to experience in information collection and sharing: